aeyazadil/KRITI-Martian_Core_Analysis/Modules/Module 8/README.md

 3. **Running the Code:**
    - Run the script from the command line: python main.py
-   - The script will execute feature extraction, clustering, evaluation, and testing on new seismic data.
+   - The script will execute feature extraction, clustering, evaluation, and testing on new seismic data / or used for testing depending upon which function you choose to run in the script!.

 4. **Results:**
    - Examine the generated files and visualizations to analyze clustering performance and geological anomalies.